simone188535/blackjack-game/README.md

 Quick interjection before we start.
 Please follow these steps for your submission:

 1. Fork this repo.
 It's private & read-only, so you'll need your own copy.
-2. Make your changes - remember to commit often so we can follow along with progress and see how long you take.
+2. Make your changes - remember to commit often so we can follow along with your progress.
 3. Send us your private fork.
 We'll do a code-review internally and get back to you with next steps.

 **DO NOT:**